This post contains some affiliate links (SEE DISCLOSURE POLICY)

 I buy about 8 -10 zucchinis at a time, wash and shred them in my food processor, then freeze in 2 cup freezer bags (as most recipes call for 2 cups) You don’t even need to peel them because, like most veggies/fruit, much of the nutrients (especially fiber) is in the peel/skin.
 When I need it, I pop it into the microwave, defrost and voila – instant veggies!
 I will even drop it frozen, straight into soups.
 Another great thing about zucchini is that it’s available all year round (and for a reasonable price).

 This healthy shredded zucchini recipe is one of my favourites because it is so fast, especially if you already have your zucchini shredded and frozen.
 Zucchini is also low in carbohydrates, so it’s a great option if you are following a ketogenic diet.
 If you are looking for quick, easy and delicious grated zucchini recipes, this zucchini side dish is for you!
 And if you need a delicious main dish to pair it with, give this low maintenance Hoisin chicken recipe a try.

 Shredded Zucchini & Feta Sauté

-This 5 ingredient shredded zucchini recipe is a healthy and easy side dish!
+This 5 ingredient shredded zucchini recipe is a healthy and easy side dish and only 3 Weight Watchers Freestyle Smart Points!
 Sautéed with garlic and dill, using low-fat (light) feta, it's a delicious, gluten-free and low calorie veggie dish that can be made in 20 minutes!
 Bonus: It's also keto friendly!